Experiments with wavefront ray tracing on Apple silicon

 What is a wavefront ray tracer?

 A monolithic ray tracer uses a for-loop to calculate the path light takes through a scene, bouncing off multiple surfaces.
 The following pseudocode summarizes my monolithic ray tracer, which is simple—it supports just one material (with Lambertian reflectance) and samples only one light source: the Sun.
+The material is a solid color, not a texture, and material evaluation is pure arithmetic.

 1